-C. The scope of arbitration and processes to be applied — right-sizing dispute resolution.
+C. The scope of arbitration — right-sizing dispute resolution.

 Both because of the incredible variety of claims dealt with and because of the principle that everyone must be treated equally under the law, rules controlling litigation tend to take a “one size fits all” approach.
 Notably, small claims and economic litigation statutes emphasize streamlined processes for smaller cases.

 Because it is a consensual, contractual process, arbitration need not be “one size fits all.”
 Yet, form book arbitration clauses frequently provide simply that “the parties shall arbitrate any and all disputes arising out of or relating to the contract.”
-This approach may be appropriate for a simple contract that covers one transaction or type of transaction.
+This approach may be appropriate for a simple contract.

-Disputes that involve mainly number-crunching and are likely to arise fairly frequently, such as the calculation of triple-net lease payments at multiple locations, could be turned over to a neutral appraiser without a hearing, with the stipulation that the appraisal is final and binding.
+Disputes that involve mainly number-crunching and arise fairly frequently, could be turned over to a neutral appraiser without a hearing, with the stipulation that the appraisal is final and binding.
 Although a hearing is a central feature of classic arbitration, there is the authority that no hearing is required.
-Turning over straightforward matters like this to an Impartial expert for determination lowers tension, preserves relationships, reduces costs and frees executives and other employees to focus on more essential things.

-What about more serious disputes that involve high stakes?
+What about more serious disputes?
 First, it seems even more prudent to use multi-step processes here, given the high probability that negotiations or mediation will succeed, their low cost, and the potential for highly adversarial arbitration to ruin important business relationships and destroy future profitable opportunities.

 A good example of tailoring the arbitration agreement to the essential needs of the clients is Abbot Labs’ multi-step ADR program for its long-term distributorship contracts.
 Both parties needed to know how to move forward quickly.
 So Abbott designed a process emphasizing speed, economy, a quick decision, and the preservation of relationships.
 The process featured: